 FAQs

-The program officially begins in February 2023 with mentor group selection and access to the online learning portal.
-The opening virtual weekend event will be held March 4-5, 2023.
-The Mentor Group calls and weekly curriculum will begin in April 2023.
+There will be one or two optional online orientation sessions and an online introductory session with guest faculty in January/February 2025 prior to the start of the program.
+The program opens in February 2025 with mentor group selection and access to the online learning portal.
+The program officially begins with an opening virtual weekend event, which will be held Saturday, February 22 – Sunday, February 23, 2025.
+The mentor group calls and weekly curriculum will begin in April 2025.

 Each student will have their own working style, so the amount of time spent on the program will vary from person to person.
-Each week there will be a 30-to-45-minute video lesson as well as associated readings and journal entries.
-You will also have a monthly mentorship call and a monthly meeting with your Peer Group that will be 90 minutes.
+Each week there will be a 30- to 45-minute video lesson as well as associated readings and journal entries.
+You will also have a monthly mentorship call and a monthly meeting with your peer group that will be 90 minutes.
 The program is designed to give you the depth and experience needed to become a well-trained meditation teacher while also working within your busy schedule.
 As with any program of this nature, you will get out of it what you put into it.
-Based on input from previous cohorts of students, we can estimate up to two hours per week plus your monthly mentorship and Peer Group calls.
+Based on input from previous cohorts of students, we can estimate up to two hours per week plus your monthly mentor and peer group calls.

 During the program, you will have: